Ritesh-Yadav/Ritesh-Yadav.github.io/_posts/2018-01-29-getting-valid-ssl-certificate-for-localhost-from-letsencrypt.md

 ## Certificate Generation

-Step 1.
-Please read and follow [Quick and Simple Web APP on Heroku Using Python Flask]({{ "/tech/quick-and-simple-web-app-on-heroku/" | absolute_url }})
+**Step 1.** Please read and follow [Quick and Simple Web APP on Heroku Using Python Flask]({{ "/tech/quick-and-simple-web-app-on-heroku/" | absolute_url }})
 {: #pr_step1}

-Step 2.
-Once you have certbot installed, run following to get certificate
+**Step 2.** Once you have certbot installed, run following to get certificate

 ```bash
 $ sudo certbot certonly --manual
 ```

-Provide required information when promted by tool.
+Provide required information when prompted by tool.
 When asked for domain name, enter FQDN (Fully Qualified Domain Name) of your app created in [Step 1](#pr_step1).
 It will ask to log your IP as well to public domain as you are asking for a certificate.
 After that you will see prompt like following asking `Press Enter to Continue`.
 Do not press enter yet.
 {: #pr_step2}

 {% include figure image_path="assets/images/getting-valid-ssl-certificate-for-localhost-from-letsencrypt/certbotOutput.jpg" alt="CertBot Output" %}

-Step 3.
-Now, we are going to use our [flask server app]({{ "/tech/quick-and-simple-web-app-on-heroku/#pfa_step4" | absolute_url }}) to host a page with details mentioned in above pic.
+**Step 3.** Now, we are going to use our [flask server app]({{ "/tech/quick-and-simple-web-app-on-heroku/#pfa_step4" | absolute_url }}) to host a page with details mentioned in above pic.
 I am going to user server.py file to enter details as follow:

 ```python
 import os